lucasdillmann/dynamic-query/README.md

     }
 }
 ```
-If you're using anything else, with the `dynamic-query-core` module in the classpath you can use the `DynamicQuery`
+If you're using anything else, with the `dynamic-query` module in the classpath you can use the `DynamicQuery`
 class to parse any expression formatted as a `String` into a JPA-compliant specification, which can be used to filter
 the query results.
 The following code exemplifies the process of parsing and using the specification in a JPA query.